 Composition majors should submit 2-3 manuscripts of original compositions showing their range in genre, training, and ability.
 If possible, include an audio recording of each of the submitted compositions.
 (An electronically generated recording is acceptable.)

-Music Technology majors should submit a portfolio containing samples of their creative work.
+Music Technology/Electronic Music majors should submit a portfolio containing samples of their creative work.
 This may include audio recordings of performances or compositions that you engineered, video recordings of performances or compositions that you produced or edited, and/or screenshots of your software or other creative work.
-If this is not possible, please provide a written statement that outlines your specific interests and experience with music technology.
+If this is not possible, please provide a written statement that outlines your specific interests and experience with music technology or electronic music.

 Frequently Asked Questions

 What will I have to play for orchestra, wind ensemble or chamber music placement auditions?

 In the regular in-person model, you should arrive with an example of your best playing to present to the directors of the different ensembles.
 We are asking for these auditions for placement purposes only.
 This is not a "get-admitted-into-the-conservatory" audition.
 The attitude is casual and relaxed.
 There are not any repertoire requirements for these auditions.
 Think, "example of my best playing."
 An excerpt of a movement or an etude would be good options.
 This question is not applicable for online Pre-College 2021.
 We expect these auditions to resume with the residential program in 2022.

 What is the end-of-summer conservatory auditions?